-- 1. Proposals not accompanied by an explanation will be rejected. - 2.
-Distinctions are awarded for the placement with the highest numerical mark. - If two or more placements have the same numerical mark, the Distinction is awarded to the student with the highest average mark in his or her academic record. - 4.
-If two or more students have the same average mark, the Distinction is awarded to the student with the highest academic performance parameter.
+- 1- Proposals not accompanied by an explanation will be rejected. - 2- Distinctions are awarded for the placement with the highest numerical mark. - 3- If two or more theses have the same numerical mark, the Distinction is awarded to the student with the highest average mark in their academic record. - 4- If two or more students have the same average mark, the Distinction is awarded to the student with the highest academic performance parameter.